 - The use of one or more vehicles to test the physical stamina or endurance of drivers over long-distance driving routes.

-The penalty for street racing in Illinois is a Class A Misdemeanor for a first offense.
-The range if you’re convicted is up to 364 days in jail, a fine up to $2,500; and up to 24 months of probation/conditional discharge/or court supervision.
-A conviction of street racing will also trigger an automatic revocation of your Illinois driver's license.
-Additionally, a second violation of the above listed street racing statute could mean you will be charged with a Class 4 Felony.
+The penalty for street racing in Illinois is a Class A Misdemeanor for a first offense, and if you’re convicted, can mean up to 364 days in jail, a fine up to $2,500; and up to 24 months of probation/conditional discharge/or court supervision.
+A conviction of street racing will also trigger an automatic revocation of your Illinois driver’s license.
+Additionally, a second violation of the above street racing statute could mean you will be charged with a Class 4 Felony.

-When facing street racing charges in Illinois, it is important to contact a skilled lawyer.
-To obtain quality legal representation for traffic violations in Rockford, Machesney Park, Loves Park, Winnebago County or the surrounding Illinois counties, contact attorney Marriett Legal for a free consultation.
-To see what options are available to you, call us at (815) 391-0089, contact us securely through the link listed below, or email our office.
+When facing street racing charges in Illinois, it is important to contact an experienced attorney.
+For help fighting a street racing charge in Rockford, Machesney Park, Loves Park, Winnebago County and the surrounding Illinois communities, contact the Law Office of Paul M. Marriett for a free consultation.
+To see what options are available to you, call us at (815) 391-0089, contact us securely through the form on this page, or email our office.